 - 14.1 Protests must be received by the BRCA Steward in writing with a fee of £20.00.
-This fee is refunded if the protest is upheld. - 14.2 No protests will be accepted after prize giving ceremony. - 14.3 A protester has the right to buy any motor that is used during a sanctioned meeting (at the price limit) and resell at their discretion. - 14.4 If any protest is made against a competitor, then that protest must be held in the full knowledge of that competitor.
+This fee is refunded if the protest is upheld. - 14.2 No protests will be accepted after prize giving ceremony. - 14.3 If any protest is made against a competitor, then that protest must be held in the full knowledge of that competitor.
 The accused competitor will be consulted and allowed to defend his actions before a decision is reached.